 About this course

 You’ll get practical, hands-on experience in camera operating, producing, directing, script-writing, editing and presenting.
 In our fully-equipped TV studios, you’ll learn how to work as a vision mixer, floor manager and autocue operator.
 And you’ll also learn the challenging art of location filming.

 Towards the end of your first year, you’ll use your newly-acquired skills – and test your ability to work within a team – in a challenging month-long project culminating in a live TV broadcast.

-Whether you’re a fan of Blue Planet, The Yorkshire Vet, Love Island or one of Louis Theroux’s documentaries, you’ll discover the importance of casting contributors and story-telling – so vital in today’s competitive TV industry.
+Whether you’re a fan of Love Island, Sex Education or The Yorkshire Vet, you’ll discover the importance of story-telling – so vital in today’s competitive TV industry.